phoenix1803/50-days-challenge/README.md

 ___
 ## Day 17 : Started working on project for code khestra (made the work flow)
 ___
-## Day 18 : Made the pre processing part of the code kshestra project
+## Day 18 : Solved the daily leetcode problem
 ___
 ## Day 19 : Sci-kit Learn - practiced 3 out of 6 sheets
 ___